mackenziekbrooks/dci102-f18-humanities-data/Unit 3/unit3_assignments.md

 Specs:
 * Due Thursday 12/8/16 by 2:30pm.
-* Submit your data set in a zipped folder via Box.
+* If possible, submit your data set in a zipped folder via Box.
 * If possible, make your data available to download on your website.
-You could provide a link to Box, or upload a zip file via file manager.
+You could provide a link to Box, or upload a zip file via CPanel and File manager.
 * Include a text file titled "data-assessment-DATE.txt" that addresses the following:
   * What makes this a "humanities" data set?
   * What is the source of your data?
 Do you have the correct permissions/rights to use it?